 Shopify’s Top 10 Shareholders

 Any of these shareholder percentages can change at any time, even dropping down all the way to 0%.
-Shopify is currently a hot stock, so these percentages may hold, but if the company’s fortunes turn sour, institutions may bail out at any time.
+Shopify has been a hot stock, so these percentages may hold, but if the company’s fortunes turn sour, institutions may bail out at any time.

 How Does the Future Look for Shopify?